mritzmann/cheatsheets/dns-template.md

 # Indicates that this domain cannot receive emails.
 # https://tools.ietf.org/html/rfc7505
 #
-# Otherwise, some senders do a fallback to the A or AAA-Record
+# Otherwise, some senders do a fallback to the A or AAAA-Record
 # and try several times until delivery fails
 example.com         IN  MX   0 .
 ```